atikullahnasar/role/README.md

-# Laravel Blog Package
+# Laravel Role Package

-A simple and flexible Laravel package for managing blog posts with built-in migrations, routes, and admin panel integration.
+A simple and flexible Laravel package for managing Role posts with built-in migrations, routes.

-## Features

-- Blog post management
-- Category management
-- Built-in migrations
-- Pre-configured routes
-- Admin panel integration
-- Customizable templates

 ## Prerequisites